maxgio92/notes/content/notes/program-execution-environment.md

 ![stack-frame](https://raw.githubusercontent.com/maxgio92/notes/14bdde325f646b53ee0b6501f0ba9d3ecbaded4f/content/notes/memory-stack-frames-simple.png)

 In the previous image, the base pointer is referred to as the frame pointer (FP).
-What is fundamental here is the main stack structure is organized in sub-structures named frames.
+What is fundamental here is that the stack is organized in sub-structures named frames.
 We'll go through it while explaining how the function call path works.

+> **Clarification about the register names**
+>
+> You'll find different names for these pointer register depending on the architectures:
+> * On 16-bit ISA are usually called `sp`, `bp`, and `ip`.
+> * Instead on 32-bit `esp`, `ebp`, and `eip`.
+> * Finally, on 64-bit they're usually called `rsp`, `rbp`, and `rip`.

 ### The call path

-When a new function is called a dedicated memory space dedicated to the new function is pushed to the stack.
-This memory space will contain function specific data like arguments, local variables, saved registers if needed.
+When a new function is called a new memory space dedicated to the function is pushed to the stack, namely a stack frame.
+It will contain function-specific data like arguments, local variables, and saved registers if needed.
-Also, the previous base pointer is also pushed to the stack.
+Moreover, the previous base pointer (BP) is also pushed to the stack.

 While this is usually true, it's not mandatory and it depends on how the binary has been compiled.
 This mainly depends on the compiler optimization techniques.

-> If you're interested on the main impacts of libraries compiled with this optimization and distributed by common Linux distributions I recommend this Brendan Gregg's great article: https://www.brendangregg.com/blog/2024-03-17/the-return-of-the-frame-pointers.html.
+> If you're interested in the main impacts of libraries compiled with this optimization and distributed by common Linux distributions I recommend this Brendan Gregg's great article: https://www.brendangregg.com/blog/2024-03-17/the-return-of-the-frame-pointers.html.

 In particular, CALL instruction pushes also the value of the program counter at the moment of the new function call (next instruction address), and gives control to the target address.
 The program counter is set to the target address of the `CALL` instruction, which is, the first instruction of the called function.